salogranada/Robotics-Test-Integration-Engineer/docs/homework.md

 5. [C++] Why should we use a "member variable" (persistent over the class) to storage the integral error? `m_vx_int_error`

-6. [Control] What is the function of the FeedForward?
+6. [Control] What is the function of the FeedForward controller?

 7. [ROS2] What is the purpose of `CascadeLifecycleNode` type nodes?